Symptoms & Causes of Bladder Control Problems (Urinary Incontinence)

 - multiple sclerosis

-Triggers of urinary incontinence can include drinking or touching water, hearing running water, or being in a cold environment, such as reaching into the freezer at the grocery store.
+Triggers that may cause a sudden, strong urge to urinate can include drinking or touching water, hearing running water, or being in a cold environment, such as reaching into the freezer at the grocery store.

-Lifestyle factors that make women and men more likely to develop UI include
+Lifestyle factors that make women and men more likely to experience UI include

 - eating habits, such as eating foods that cause constipation